covjson/specification/spec.md

 ## 5. Reference system objects

-Referencing values in some system is achieved with reference systems, which are typically spatial or temporal.
+Referencing values in some system is achieved with reference systems, which are typically spatial or temporal, but can also be identifier-based.
-The following defines common spatial and temporal reference systems.
+The following defines common types of such reference systems.

 ### 5.1.
 Spatial Reference Systems